top of page

 Transactional analysis (TA) is a widely recognised form of modern psychology, and arguably one of the most accessible theories of psychology.
 The Counselling field of TA is designed to promote personal growth and change.
 It is considered a fundamental therapy for well-being and for helping individuals to reach their full potential in all aspects of life.

-Founded by Eric Berne in the late 1950s, TA therapy is based on the theory that each person has three ego-states: parent, adult and child.
 These are used along with other key transactional analysis concepts, tools and models to analyse how individuals communicate and to identify what interaction is needed for a better outcome.

 Throughout sessions, we will work directly together on problem-solving behaviours, whilst helping you to develop day-to-day tools for finding constructive, creative solutions.
 The ultimate goal is to ensure you regain absolute autonomy over your life.
 Eric Berne defined this autonomy as the recovery of three vital human capacities - spontaneity, awareness and intimacy.